Tied Links in various topological settings: Tied Links in ST

 $s_{\alpha}(i)=j$, {\rm where} $s_{\alpha}$ {\rm denotes the permutation associated to the braid obtained from} $\alpha$ {\rm by forgetting its ties.} \end{thm}

-\begin{remark}\rm It is worth mentioning that in \cite{AJ1, AJ3, AJ4} the authors define Jones type invariants for tied links in $S^3$, by showing first that the bt-algebra (the algebraic counterpart of the braid group for tied links) supports a Markov trace. \end{remark}
+\begin{remark}\rm \begin{itemize} \item[] It is worth mentioning that in \cite{AJ1, AJ3, AJ4} the authors define Jones type invariants for tied links in $S^3$, by showing first that the bt-algebra (the algebraic counterpart of the braid group for tied links) supports a Markov trace. \smallbreak \item[] Moreover, the theory of {\it tied pseudo links}, i.e. tied links with some missing crossing information, is introduced and studied in \cite{D4}.
+In particular, the author formulates and proves the analogues of the Alexander and Markov theorems for tied pseudo links in $S^3$.
+For the case of pseudo links in $H_g$ without ties, the reader is referred to \cite{D7}. \end{itemize} \end{remark}